 I’m thrilled to be working for the DanceEast Centre for Advanced Training Programme, within the Creative Team.
 I am passionate about supporting the exceptional young talent from across the region, enhancing the enrichment of personal, educational, creative and social development.
 For any CAT-related queries please get in touch with me.

 I joined DanceEast in April 2016, after working with Dein Perry’s ‘Tap Dogs’ on tour.
 I came into the industry through work experience and went on to gain most of my experience working in professional theatre.
 I enjoy all aspects of performing arts as no two days are ever the same.

-Mary Davies began her career in Europe working alongside directors and choreographers in theatre based dance.
+Mary Davies began her career in Europe working alongside directors and choreographers in theatre-based dance.
 As a freelance artist she teaches and choreographs within the community and continues to deliver on a variety of projects.
-Her role within DanceEast is as Artistic Director for both The Elderberries and Dance Unlimited.
+Her role within DanceEast is as Artistic Director for both Encore East and Dance Unlimited.
 She also delivers the movement classes for the older dancer and regularly teaches contemporary technique.

 I’ve recently moved to Ipswich after spending the last few years working in Dance in Derby following my Arts Management degree at DeMontfort University.
 I’m thrilled to be part of the Creative Team at DanceEast.
 Outside of work I love exploring the great outdoors and couldn’t live without tea, biscuits and books!

 I joined DanceEast in 2000 and was on duty, in protective clothing, for the first class to be held in the new DanceHouse.
 I enjoy meeting the many people who attend our classes.